BijoySingh/AndroidBasicsLibrary/README.md

 ### NOTE:
 If you plan to use SharedPreferences in Services due to recent changes in Android SharedPreferences this may not be your best option.
 You can go for a solution of use the library `'net.grandcentrix.tray:tray:0.11.1'` But I have recently seen that it has bugs like deletion during updates.
-Try the new class `StorageManager` described next:
+Try the new class `DataStore` described next:

 ## Async safe DataStore
 Use this class for saving / retrieving content using ```put``` and ```get```.
 You can get the content from services / main system alike.
 The access will be fast and will be the same.